 Evacuation—In the event the school must be evacuated, all students and staff will be transported by buses to an emergency relocation site.
 Once everyone is accounted for, students will be released to a parent or guardian.

 Locked Doors—The school staff have been instructed to keep the perimeter doors locked at all times for the safety of the students and staff of the school.
 All visitors must check in and obtain a visitor pass at the main office.

 Emergency Information—Parents are encouraged to listen to local radio stations and check the district website (www.laramie1.org) for additional information in the event of an emergency.
-Parents may also receive an emergency notification from ParentLink.
-Calling the school will hamper the efforts of emergency responders to handle the emergency.
+Parents may also receive an emergency notification from ShoutPoint, the district’s rapid communication system.